s1rHeadly/react-popcorn-v2/README.md

 - Use prevState where needed
 - Try to make components are re-usable as possible by assigning props throughout the component AND using state in a parent component to connect the two

+## Issues Common or something extra
+- .env files DO NOT commit to repo
+- See here for a how to: https://algerwrites.medium.com/how-to-remove-env-from-git-commit-history-1d594917b376